UPDATED: APRIL 27, 2023 | 1 MIN READ

 Gap insurance isn’t as expensive as typical auto insurance.
 Gap coverage, on average, is $144 yearly.
 There is a big difference in the price of gap insurance depending on the insurer you choose.
 Nationwide and Travelers had the best price at $50 annually.
 That’s 80% less than Erie Insurance or Farmers, which are the two most expensive.

 New car replacement coverage

-Another option to consider is new car replacement coverage, which replaces your totaled or stolen vehicle with a new vehicle.
+Another option to consider is new car replacement coverage, replacing your totaled or stolen vehicle with a new one.
 Your insurer reimburses you enough to replace your old vehicle rather than give you the actual cash value, which uses depreciation.
-To take advantage of new car replacement coverage, you must meet the mileage and age requirements.
+You must meet the mileage and age requirements to take advantage of new car replacement coverage.

 What happens if you don’t use gap insurance?